KiweeEu/magento2-on-kubernetes/README.md

 # Deploy a minimal Magento 2 configuration
 make step-1

-# Deploy step-1 with Elasticsearch (using Elastic Cloud on Kubernetes)
+# Deploy step-1 with Redis for cache and session storage and
+# HorizontalPodAutoscalers controlling NGINX and PHP-FPM deployments
 make step-2

-# Deploy step-2 with Redis for cache and session storage and
+# Deploy step-2 with Varnish
-# HorizontalPodAutoscalers controlling NGINX and PHP-FPM deployments
 make step-3

-# Deploy step-3 with Varnish
-make step-4
 ```